-The Chase Freedom Unlimited® and Capital One Quicksilver Cash Rewards Credit Card may seem similar due to their identical rewards rates and $0 annual fee.
+The Chase Freedom Unlimited® and Capital One Quicksilver Cash Rewards Credit Card may seem similar due to their similar rewards rates and $0 annual fee.
 But dig deeper and you’ll find quite a few differences between these two cash back credit cards—and perhaps even a reason to choose one over the other.

-However, you may find a reason to opt for the Capital One Quicksilver Cash Rewards Credit Card, instead.
+However, you may find a reason to opt for the Capital One Quicksilver Cash Rewards Credit Card instead.
 Keep reading to find out about the main perks each card offers and how they stack up.

 Card comparison overview

-|Chase Freedom Unlimited||Capital One Quicksilver Cash Rewards Credit Card|
+|Chase Freedom Unlimited®||Capital One Quicksilver Cash Rewards Credit Card|

 |Welcome bonus||Earn a $200 bonus after spending $500 within the first three months||Earn a $200 bonus after spending $500 within the first three months|